How to bury your mother-in-law

 Your mother-in-law was probably chasing your tail during life.
-When she dies don't think you are free.
-Wanna know how to make sure she doesn't haunt you when she is dead?
+When she dies, don not think you are free at last.
+Want to know how you make sure she does not haunt you anymore when she is dead?
+Then this blog post is for you.

-Here's a more than two thousand years old suggestion in case you do not want any interference from her after her death.
-This tip comes from the terp (artificial dwelling mound) region of provinces Friesland and Groningen in the Netherlands and of region Ostfriesland in Germany.
-After reading this you will tramp the soil carefully when you hike stages 4 - 6 of the Frisia Coast Trail.
+Here is a more than two thousand years old suggestion in case you do not want any interference from her after her death.
+This advice comes from the terp region ('terp' being an artificial dwelling mound) of region Ostfriesland in Germany and the provinces Friesland and Groningen in the Netherlands.
+After reading this you will tramp the soil carefully when you hike the Frisia Coast Trail.

 First of all, cremation is not an option.
-Common practice for the old people of the north at the Wadden Sea coast was to leave the body somewhere in the salt marsh for scavengers.
-Mainly to be eaten by your own, many and big dogs.
-Dogs were the intermediary between the present world and the after world.
-Similar as the Tibetans still do, but where vultures play this role.
-Just like the Tibetans the Frisians from the northern Netherlands and Germany had (nearly) no wood to cremate bodies in the old days and had to find a way to release spirit from body.
+Period.
+Common practice for the ancient people of the north at the Wadden Sea coast was to leave the body somewhere at the tidal marshlands for scavengers.
+Mainly to be eaten by their own, many and big dogs.
+Dogs acted as the intermediary between the present world and the after world.
+Similar as the Tibetans still do, but where vultures fulfil this role.
+Just like the Tibetans, the Frisians of northern Germany and the Netherlands had (nearly) no wood to cremate bodies in the old days.
+They had to find another way to release spirit from body.
+The flat and barren tidal marshlands were too salt for trees.
+Nearly no sweet water, and regulary flooded by the salt sea.

-Many remains of buried dogs have been found in the terps which indicates these animals had a special place within the community.
+Many remains of buried dogs have been found in the terp soils, indicating these animals had a special place within the community.
 The size of the dogs was significant.
-The modern dog that comes most close to it, is the Irish wolfhound.
-That's about eighty centimeters high.
-Not comparable with the typical Frisian dog breed of today, the Frisian wetterhoun 'water hound' with its curly coat.
+The modern dog that comes closest, is the Irish wolfhound.
+That dog is about eighty centimeters high.
+Not comparable with the typical Frisian dog breed of today, the Frisian wetterhoun 'water hound' with its curly, greasy coat and much smaller.

-Especially oak is needed if you want to have any success with burning the body fully.
-Dried peat and dried cow dung does not do the job properly.
-This was the tradition fuel for long at the tidal marshlands.
-But for a cremation it doesn't generate enough heat.
-Failed ancient experiments in present-day province Groningen have been traced by archaeologists.
+Especially oak is needed if you want to have any success with burning a human body fully.
+Dried peat and dried cow dung, what used to be the standard fuel on the tidal marshlands, does not do the job properly.
+For a cremation it does not generate enough heat.
+Failed two-thousand-year-old experiments, maybe trying to imitate Roman rituals as has been suggested by archaeologists, have been excavated in present-day province Groningen by archaeologists.
 Since oak had to come from far away inland, this was too much of a hassle.
-And better use of expensive wood was building your trading ships anyway.
-Thus cremation was only reserved for special occasions or for special persons.
+Thus, cremation was only reserved for special occasions or for special persons.
 One such an exception was the cremation of prince Hnaef of the Hocings (a Danish people) around AD 450.
-He was killed in Frisia and burned on a pyre, as described in the Old English epic Beowulf.
-Wanna know more?
-Read our blog post Tolkien pleaded in favor of king Finn.
+Hnaef was killed in Frisia and burned on a pyre, as described in the Old English epic poem Beowulf.
+Want to know more about this particular funeral? read our blog post Tolkien pleaded in favor of king Finn.

-But leaving the body somewhere at the salt marshes doesn't give you all the guarantees you need when it comes to your mother-in-law.
+Cremation was not an option, but also leaving the body somewhere at the salt marshes, does not give you all the guarantees you need when it comes to your mother-in-law.
+Indeed, something else, something more thorough is needed.
 Therefore, what you want to do is to bury the body.
 Where you do this is not relevant.
-What's important, is to bury some parts of the body separated from each other or, alternatively, to tie limbs together.
-It's harsh, but it works like a charm.
+What is important, is to bury some limbs of the body separated from her body or, alternatively, to tie limbs together.
+It is harsh, but it really works like a charm.

 If you decide to tie her together, then there are several options.
-Fixing arms ensures she no longer can interfere in matters after her death like raising her finger for not doing the dishes.
-If you want even more certainty, fix her legs as well.
-Then at least you can outrun her.
-Do you want to have absolute certainty she no longer interferes with matters of the living then bury one or more limbs separately.
+Fixing arms ensures she no longer can interfere in matters after her death, like raising her finger for not doing the dishes.
+If you want to have even more certainty, fix her legs as well.
+Then, at least, you can outrun her.
+Do you want to have absolute certainty you mother-in-law no longer interferes with matters of the living, then bury one or more limbs separately.

-The least invasive yet very effective option of the latter is to separate a foot from the body and bury it a meter or so beside the grave (see picture).
-Note that she must not be able to reach her foot with her arms to prevent her from reconnecting it to her body.
-In this way she stays where she is buried and you can relax.
+The least invasive yet very effective option of the latter option is to separate a foot from the body and bury it a meter or so beside the grave (see picture of this blog post above).
+Note that she must not be able to reach her foot with her arms to prevent her from secretly reconnecting it to her body.
+This way your mother-in-law stays where she is buried and you can relax and have a drink.

-A last additional measure you can apply on top of the previous is to dig a ditch around your house and property.
-The water in the ditch separates the scary outer world from your inner world.
-To strengthen the force of the ditch drop some human bones of 'good and jolly' ancestors in the ditch.
-A newborn lam tied to a clay sod will help to strengthen the ditch' protective shield too.
-Whatever is available.
+A last additional measure you can apply on top of the previous ones, is to dig a ditch around your house and property.
+The water in the grooves separates the scary outer world from your inner world.
+To strengthen the force of the ditch, drop some human bones of 'good and jolly' ancestors in the ditch.
+A newborn lamb tied to a clay sod will help to strengthen the ditch' protective shield too.
 Circular trenches were also dug at early-medieval cremation or burial fields in the wider region.
 Maybe to keep the spirits 'inside'.
+If you are keen on making your own ditches or grooves, check out before our blog post Groove is in the hearth.

 Finally, have some well deserved peace!

-Children who died before they were baptized, couldn't be buried at a consecrated graveyard.
+Lastly, a bit of morbid practice.
+Children who died before they were baptized, could not be buried at a consecrated (Catholic) graveyard.
 Therefore, they were buried next the graveyard.
-To make sure they also stayed put, a stake was driven through the body into the soil.
-Later, when this practice somehow wasn't appreciated that much anymore, these children were placed in pots and placed next to the church exterior wall.
-At the churches of Harich, Oudemirdum and of Tjerkgaast twelfth and thirteenth century AD remains of these pots with children bones have been found.
+To make sure they or their spirits also stayed put, a stake was driven through the body into the soil.
+Later, when this practice somehow was not appreciated that much anymore, these children were placed in pots and placed next to the church exterior wall.
+At the churches of Harich, Oudemirdum and of Tjerkgaast twelfth and thirteenth century remains of these pots with children bones have been found.